Defense bill clouds future missions for Tucson's Davis-Monthan Air Force base

 Air Force Secretary Kendall has recently said that the prohibitions Congress has placed on retirements of aging platforms like the A-10, aging KC-10 tankers and early Global Hawk surveillance drones are hampering efforts to meet evolving high-level threats.

-Critics say the F-35, which is eventually planned to comprise most of the nation’s fighter as a multi-role, air superiority and ground-attack platform, can’t match for the A-10’s prowess at close air support and the Air Force is years away from a dedicated replacement.
+Critics say the F-35, which is eventually planned to make up most of the nation’s fighters as a multi-role, air superiority and ground-attack platform, can’t match for the A-10’s prowess at close air support and the Air Force is years away from a dedicated replacement.

 Though developed decades ago, the current fleet of A-10s have been periodically upgraded with the latest electronics and weapons systems.